nerdyc/Squeal/README.md

 Note that the `$` character must be included.
 SQLite also supports named parameters of the form `:NAME` or `@NAME`.
 See the [SQLite documentation](http://www.sqlite.org/lang_expr.html#varparam) for authoritative details.

+#### Types that can be bound

+SQLite supports TEXT, INTEGER, REAL, BLOB, and NULL values.
+The Squeal methods to bind these are:

+* `Statement.bindStringValue(stringValue:atIndex:error:)`
+* `Statement.bindInt64Value(int64Value:atIndex:error:)`
+* `Statement.bindDoubleValue(doubleValue:atIndex:error:)`
+* `Statement.bindBlobValue(blobValue:atIndex:error:)`
+* `Statement.bindNullValue(atIndex:error:)`

+##### `Bindable`

+The above methods are the core methods used to bind parameters.
+Squeal also provides helpers for binding arbitrary types, as well as multiple parameters at once:

+* `Statement.bindParameter(name:value:error:)`
+* `Statement.bind(parameters:error:)`
+* `Statement.bind(namedParameters:error:)`

+These methods can bind any type that conforms to the `Bindable` protocol.
+Currently there are `Bindable` implementations for these types:

+* String
+* Int, Int32, Int64, and all other native integer types
+* Bool
+* Double
+* Float
+* NSData

+If you'd like to support binding other types (e.g. NSDate) then you can do so by implementing the `Bindable` protocol, and calling one of the core methods listed above.

 ### Reuse statements for efficiency